-We're entering a new era in Ruby world, there are no doubts on that!
-It's all because really soon a completely rewritten Hanami framework will have it's next major release.
+We're entering a new era in the Ruby world, there are no doubts about that!
+It's all because really soon a completely rewritten Hanami framework will have its next major release!

 - Clone the repository

 - Rename example .env file

 I'll cover them all in the article below

 g clone email@example.com:hanami/hanami-2-application-template.git sandbox cd sandbox bin/install sandbox bundle install cp .env-example .env.development bundle exec puma config.ru

 To work with this setup, you'll need to have ruby language and SQLite database installed on your machine.